 Study material and study books

-Students have to buy a number of books.
+Students have to purchase a number of books and for Western Medicine, a mandatory reader.
 Extended syllabi will be distributed during the course via the student-site.

 - A Manual of Acupuncture, Peter Deadman